Residuals in Tables

 Once you generate a contingency table in the 'ANALYSE' – 'Statistics' – 'Crosstabs' tab, the Chi-squared value is displayed.
 Within the table, cells will be displayed in different colours, based on residuals.
+This functionality is only available to 2KA and 3KA private package users.

 Residuals provide an extremely simple and effective analysis of developments in the table.
 Unlike the Chi-square value, which gives only a general diagnosis of the correlations in the table, residuals accurately show where we can find correlations.
 Chi-square can prove to be statistically significant due to correlations in a single cell, but it does not tell us where it is.